NeuroMixGDP: A Neural Collapse-Inspired Random Mixup for Private Data Release: An Introduction to -DP Framework

-Under the differential privacy framework, we want to prevent an attacker who is well-informed about the dataset except for one single individual from knowing the presence or absence of the unknown individual. \citep{wasserman2010statistical} first interprets such attack as a hypothesis testing problem:
+Under the differential privacy framework, we want to prevent an attacker who is well-informed about the dataset except for one single individual from knowing the presence or absence of the unknown individual. \citet{wasserman2010statistical} first interpret such attack as a hypothesis testing problem:

-We can defend such attack by injecting randomness so that constrain the Type I error and Type II error of the hypothesis test over all possible rejection rules $\phi$.
-Let $P$ and $Q$ denote the distributions of $M(S)$ and $M(S^\prime)$ and \citep{dong2019gaussian} defines the \emph{trade-off function} between $P$ and $Q$ as:
+We can defend against such an attack by injecting randomness to constrain the Type I error and Type II error of the hypothesis test over all possible rejection rules $\phi$.
+Let $P$ and $Q$ denote the distributions of $M(S)$ and $M(S^\prime)$ and \citet{dong2019gaussian} define the \emph{trade-off function} between $P$ and $Q$ as:

 where $E_P[\phi]$ and $1-E_Q[\phi]$ are type I and type II errors of the rejection rule $\phi$. $T(P,Q)(\alpha)$ is thus the minimal type II error given type I error no more than $\alpha$.
-Proposition 2.2 in \citep{dong2019gaussian} shows that a function $f$ is a trade-off function if and only if $f$ is convex, continuous, non-increasing, and $f(x)\leq 1-x$ for $x\in[0,1]$.
-Then $f$-DP is defined by bounding from the lower by $f$ the trade-off function between Type I and Type II error. \begin{Def} \citep{dong2019gaussian} Let $f$ be a trade-off function.
+Proposition 2.2 in \citet{dong2019gaussian} shows that a function $f$ is a trade-off function if and only if $f$ is convex, continuous, non-increasing, and $f(x)\leq 1-x$ for $x\in[0,1]$.
+Then $f$-DP is defined by bounding from the lower by $f$, the trade-off function between Type I and Type II error. \begin{Def} \citep{dong2019gaussian} Let $f$ be a trade-off function.
 A (randomized) algorithm M is $f$-DP if:

 for all neighboring datasets $S$ and $S^\prime$. \end{Def}